Coronavirus: WHO warns Africa 'not ready' for third wave | DW | 03.06.2021

 She said the WHO was trying to assist with the provision of experts and essential equipment, including oxygen concentrators, that "can be deployed quickly when needed."

-COVAX has been providing vaccines to African countries, who have struggled to compete with richer nations in the race for shots
+COVAX provides vaccines to African countries, which have struggled to compete with richer nations in the race for shots

 As some Western countries reach herd immunity — defined as when 70% of the population are immune — African nations are struggling to access coronavirus vaccines.